kademahler/Log4A/README.md

 Log4A allows you to quickly collect logs based on a time frame.
 It also is a modular system that allows you to implement "collectors" that collect different types of logs.

 ### Collectors
-Collectors are the actual code grabbing logs.
+Collectors are the actual log grabbing code.
 There are two types of collectors implemented in Log4A.

 - General Collectors
 - Timed Collectors

 General collectors are not timed based.
-They are intended to quickly grab certain files for as desired for extraction.
+They are intended to quickly grab certain files as desired for extraction.

 Timed Collectors take two arguments: a begin_time and end_time, both being of datetime type.
 The collector takes these dates and then grabs the logs accordingly, only exporting the specified date range.